COLLEGE PLANNING AND ADMISSIONS APPLICATION RESOURCES

 Hire KC Youth – Hire KC Youth connects students with jobs and internships, and provides events and resources to develop key job-readiness skills

-TEACH Kansas City – TEACH Kansas City provides surveys and resources to help high school and college students explore teaching pathways
+TEACH Missouri – TEACH Missouri provides surveys and resources to help high school and college students explore teaching pathways